microsoft/dotnet/releases/net471/KnownIssues/623552-BCL Higher assembly versions that 4.0.0.0 for System.IO.Compression.ZipFile cannot be loaded without a binding redirect.md

 ## Workaround

-To address this problem you can manually introduce the following binding redirect in your applications' config file:
+To address this problem, you can manually add the following binding redirect in your application's config file:

 ```xml
   <runtime>